Debian Public Key Server

 with "Debian RT" somewhere in the subject stating from which aliases you'd like to get removed.

 To update a key that is already present in the keyring (say, for updating the expiry date, adding identities/subkeys, or uploading more signatures), just send it via HKP (ie with --send-keys under gpg).
 Note that we will not automatically import any information from the keyserver network.

 Updated keys sent via HKP will be folded into the active Debian keyring at least once a month.

 This server also provides the full keyring via anonymous rsync in the 'keyrings' module, e.g.:

 rsync -az --progress keyring.debian.org::keyrings/keyrings/ .

 Note that updates through this server will not be immediately reflected in the keys returned by those mechanisms.

-The Debian keyring is maintained in a Git repository, which can be viewed at:
+The Debian keyring is maintained in a Git repository, which can be viewed or cloned at:

 See the www.debian.org for more information about the Debian Project.

 keyring.debian.org only deals with keys for Debian Developers.
 Please do not send add requests for your key if you are not an existing DD; the Debian Account Managers will submit the key add request for new developers when they successfully complete the NM process.